ishitadatta/Studee/README.md

  11. Display pending assignment submission deadlines on calendar
  12. Display number of pending days till deadline (emphasis on deadline less than or equal to 2 days)
  13. Auto-update assignment expiry status post submission deadline
- 14. Credits allotted for in-time assignment submission
+ 14. Teacher can grade assignments

 ### Online Forum
  1. Create a new post